 - CAUTIOUS Setting 1.
 This setting controls the balance weights in a slower progressive balance mode.
-It is most useful on high speed grinders, or other machines where slight changes in the balance weight produces dramatic change in vibration level. - AGGRESSIVE Setting 2.
+It is most useful on high speed grinders, or other machines where slight movement of the balance weights produces dramatic change in vibration level. - AGGRESSIVE Setting 2.
 This setting operates the balancer in the fastest balancing mode.
-It is most useful on machines with slower speeds and large wheels. - NORMAL Setting 3.
-This setting uses a combination of a fast balancing routine until the vibration level reaches 1.0 micron, then switches automatically to a slower routine for accurate balancing.
+It is most useful on machines with slow speeds and large wheels. - NORMAL Setting 3.
+This setting uses a combination of a fast balancing routine until the vibration level reaches 1.0 micron, then switching automatically to a slower routine for accurate balancing.